malramsay64/phd-thesis/05_Crystal_Melting/results.md

-similar calculations can be made for 2D Lennard-Jones discs, though a different order parameter is required, in this case using the hexatic order parameter, [@Strandburg1984;@Tobochnik1982] which is indicative of the bond orientational order.
+similar calculations can be made for 2D Lennard-Jones discs, though a different order parameter is required, in this case using the hexatic order parameter, [@Strandburg1984;@Tobochnik1982] indicative of the bond orientational order.
 The hexatic order parameter is given as

 $$ \psi_6 = \left|\frac{1}{6} \sum_j^n \exp(i 6 \theta)\right| $$

-which is again normalised such that the mean orientational order of the liquid
+again normalised such that
+the mean orientational order of the liquid
 $\langle \psi_6 \rangle_\text{liquid} = 0$
 and the mean orientational order of the crystal